mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/0-Setup-AdministrativeAccountAndPermission.md

  ```
 This command will validate or install any missing PowerShell modules which are required for this foundational architecture.
 It will create the user `adminXX@contosowebstore.com` with a randomly generated strong password (15 characters minimum, with uppercase and lowercase letters, and at least one number and one special character).

-> NOTE: An active Azure Active Directory (AAD) domain name will be required for supporting this deployment.
-Running the script with the '-installModules' and '-configureGlobalAdmin' switches will provision an Azure Active Directory global administrator user and install the necessary PowerShell modules for running the deployment.

 # Required parameters

 > -azureADDomainName <String>